tqsd/photon_weave/benchmarks/README.md

 ### Comments

-Photon Weave achieves the lower memory consumptions for the states because of the dimensionality adjusting, which is not a feature of Qiskit or Qutip.
-Additionally, in Photon Weave the operators are applied to a subspace directly without padding, which combined with lower dimensionality drastically reduces the operator sizes.
-These two features, combined with the jit functionality of the jax also translate into drastically lower execution times in this specific benchmark.
+- **Memory Efficiency**: Photon Weave's dimension-adjustment feature leads to lower memory consumption  for states, a capability not currently available in Qiskit or QuTip.
+- **Operator Construction**: In Photon Weave, operators are applied directly to the relevant subspace without padding, further reducing operator size.
+This, combined with liwer dimensionality, significantly decreases memory usage.
+- **Execution Speed**: These features, along with JAX's JIT functionality, translates into substantially faster execution times in this benchmark.

+### Bottleneck & Constraints
+Operator construction remains a bottleneck because operators are represented as large square matrices.
+This limitation restricts the benchmar from scaling to higher input photon numbers.
+In this test, the input $|2\rangle$ was used.
+For larger photon-number states, QuTip and Qiskit require excessive memory to construct the necessary operators, making the benchmark impractical at higher dimensions.

 ## State Management